rongboxu/P-Median-Model-with-Near-Far-Cost-Allocation/README.md

 # P-Median Model with Near-Far Cost Allocation

 This repository focuses on implementing the P-Median model with near-far cost allocation within the spopt package.
-It also includes a notebook that introduces this model and provides usage guidelines.
+It includes a notebook that introduces this model and provides usage guidelines.

 This newly developed model is a contribution to the spopt as part of Google Summer of Code 2023.